Anupam-18/contacts-master/README.md

 - The service provides the APIs for registration and login
 - Enabled a way to authorize the user for subsequent calls using JWT
+- Implemented CRUD operations on contacts, now we can create and get      contacts
 - More features on the way and will be updated